13 Best Gutter Companies in

 Different Types of Gutters

-- Vinyl: Vinyl gutters are relatively inexpensive, but may need to be replaced often in very hot or cold climates.
-Gutters made of PVC vinyl are decidedly not environmentally friendly, but gutters made from uPVC (unplasticized polyvinyl chloride) contain less environmental toxins than gutters made from many other types of materials.
+- Vinyl: Vinyl gutters are relatively inexpensive, but don't hold up over time in very hot or cold climates.
+Gutters made of PVC vinyl are extremely bad for the environment, but uPVC (unplasticized polyvinyl chloride) contains a lower amount of environmental toxins than many other types of gutter materials.

-- Titanium Zinc: Titanium zinc gutters will be pricey, but will last much, much longer than many options.
-This material does not rust, and it doesn't typically show scratches.
+- Titanium Zinc: Titanium zinc gutters will be expensive, but they can last quite a bit longer than many options.
+This material does not rust, and it doesn't normally show scratches.
 Titanium zinc gutters are not as eco-friendly as some other options, but their longevity helps contribute to their sustainability.

-After you choose a material, there are many other decisions you need to make about your gutters.
+After choosing materials, you have many other decisions to make about your gutters.
 Some of the choices you might make include:

 Different types of gutter guards